Amirhan-Taipovjan-Greatest-I/resource-pack-localization/README.md

 ## "What's "Fallback feature" means?"

-"Fallback feature" is a good option, that used as placeholder for the translation key if translations don't load or something else happened with them.
+"Fallback feature" is a good option, that used as Placeholder for the Translation Key if Translations don't load or something else happened with them.
 ```
 {
 			"translate": "<translation key>",